 One of the most fascinating things we’ve discovered, in more than 80 years of combined coaching experience, is this: when you’re facing a hard problem, there’s almost always a third choice you haven’t seen yet.

-Not because you’re not smart enough.
-But because you’re not high enough.
+Not because you don’t have enough intelligence.
+But because you don’t have enough altitude.
 You’re so close to the problem that it’s hard to step back and gain a clear enough perspective to think creatively and find new options.

 With executive coaching, this is one of the critical things we help you do.
 Particularly in areas that involve people, values, conflicts or emotions, your weekly sessions become an opportunity to slow down, step back, and find new options that allow you to accomplish a lot more, in less time, and with a lot less stress.